 IEEE 802.11

 Each new generation of IEEE 802.11 technologies continues to improve efficiency, reliability, latency, through-put and determinism.
-IEEE 802.11 supports operation in the 6 GHz (5925 MHz to 7250 MHz) band and has seen significant adoption and deployment where regulations permit WLAN access to the band.
-[Add a footnote reference to https://www.wi-fi.org/news-events/newsroom/wi-fi-6e-momentum-underscores-need-for-entire-6-ghz-band] .
+IEEE 802.11 supports operation in the 6 GHz (5925 MHz to 7250 MHz) band with significant deployments underway.

 IEEE 802.15

 Technologies based on 802.15 standards are embedded in an increasing number of devices.
 For some applications, such as cars or utilities, industry consortia exist to manage deployments.
 For other applications, single corporate entities depend on speciality solutions.
-IEEE 802.15.4 can operate between 6425 MHz to 7125 MHz and support data collection, location discovery and device ranging.
+IEEE 802.15.4 can operate between 6425 MHz to 7125 MHz and support data communication, location discovery and device ranging.
 IEEE 802.15.6 is specialised for short range communication in the vicinity of, or inside, a human body.
 For high-speed, low-latency media transfers, IEEE 802.15.3 provides a speciality solution.
 IEEE 802.15.16 accommodates the needs of some utility networks.

 Many IEEE 802.15 standards, as well as the IEEE 802.11 standard, support operation on frequencies lower than 1 GHz.
 As incumbents have improved the efficiency of their use of these bands, the IEEE 802 wireless community has been able to provide solutions for underserved communities and IoT applications.